Adaptive Group Lasso Neural Network Models for Functions of Few Variables and Time-Dependent Data: Conclusion

 \section{Conclusion}

 We proposed a new neural network framework for high-dimensional function approximation with time-dependent data where the underlying function depends only on few active variables.
 By utilizing an adaptive group Lasso penalty to the weights of the first hidden layer of the neural network, our model can identify the active variables with high accuracy.
 We also proposed an adaptation of this framework to the scenario where the underlying function depends only on few linear combinations of variables.
 In this case, we apply the group Lasso penalty to the weights of the second (instead of the first) hidden layer of the neural network.
 Through various experiments, we show that our method outperforms recent popular function approximation methods including the sparse monomial-based dictionary method, the standard neural network, and the group Lasso neural network.
-The theoretical justification of the proposed framework remains open and will be investigated further in the future.
+In addition, we proved that the proposed optimization procedure is guaranteed to achieve loss decay.